-In Algebra II, students continue to develop their understanding of the set of polynomials as a system analogous to the set of integers that exhibits particular properties, and they explore the relationship between the factorization of polynomials and the roots of a polynomial (A-APR.1-3).
-It is shown that when a polynomial p(x) is divided by (x-a), p(x) is written as $p(x) = q(x) \cdot (x-a) + r$, where r is a constant.
-This can be done by inspection or by polynomial long division (A-APR.6).
+Students in Mathematics III continue to develop their understanding of the set of polynomials as a system analogous to the set of integers that exhibits certain properties, and they explore the relationship between the factorization of polynomials and the roots of a polynomial (A-APR.1-3).
+When a polynomial p(x) is divided by (x-a), p(x) is written as $p(x) = q(x) \cdot (x-a) + r$, where r is a constant.
+This can be done by inspection or by polynomial long division (A-APR.7).
 It follows that $p(a) = q(a) \cdot (a-a) + r = q(a) \cdot 0 + r = r$, so that (x-a) is a factor of p(x) if and only if p(a) = 0.
-This result is generally known as the Remainder Theorem (A-APR.2), and provides an easy check to see if a polynomial has a given linear polynomial as a factor.
-This topic should not be simply reduced to "synthetic division," which reduces the theorem to a method of carrying numbers between registers, something easily done by a computer, while obscuring the reasoning that makes the result evident.
+This result is generally known as the Remainder Theorem (A-APR.2) and provides an easy check to see if a polynomial has a given linear factor.
+This topic should not be reduced to "synthetic division," which limits the theorem to a method of carrying numbers between registers-something easily done by a computer-while obscuring the reasoning that makes the result evident.
 It is important to regard the Remainder Theorem as a theorem, not a technique (MP.3) [UA Progressions Documents 2013b, 7].